sensorberg-dev/ios-sdk/README.md

 [![License](https://img.shields.io/cocoapods/l/Sensorberg.svg?style=flat)](http://cocoapods.org/pods/Sensorberg)
 [![Platform](https://img.shields.io/cocoapods/p/Sensorberg.svg?style=flat)](http://cocoapods.org/pods/Sensorberg)-->

+## Try the Sensorberg SDK

+Runing `pod try SensorbergSDK` in a terminal window will open the Sensorberg demo project.
+Select the `SBDemoApp` target and run on device.

-## Installation
+## Install

 The easiest way to integrate the Sensorberg SDK is via [CocoaPods](http://cocoapods.org).
 To install it, simply add the following lines to your Podfile:

-`pod "SensorbergSDK", :git => 'git@github.com:sensorberg-dev/ios-sdk.git', :branch => 'master'`

-## Usage and setup

-1. Initialize the **`SBManager`** with an **API key** and a **delegate**:
-`[[SBManager sharedManager] setApiKey:apiKey delegate:self];`

-2. When ready, tell the SBManager to ask for location authorization:
-`[[SBManager sharedManager] requestLocationAuthorization];`

-Important: Be sure to add the `NSLocationAlwaysUsageDescription` key to your plist file and the corresponding string to explain to the user why the app requires access to location.

-The `SBManager` will automatically start scanning for beacon regions you added on the [Sensorberg Management Platform](https://manage.sensorberg.com).
-You can also scan for custom beacon regions by calling `[[SBManager sharedManager] startMonitoring:]` and passing a list of custom UUID strings.
+`pod 'SensorbergSDK', '~> 2.0'`

+You can find a [full integration tutorial](http://sensorberg-dev.github.io/ios/) on our [developer portal](http://sensorberg-dev.github.io/).

 ## Notes